 Clerkships are four to five weeks in length total, or for a full calendar month.
 Meaning, you may select two 2-week clerkships or one clerkship for the entire duration.
 The clerkship academic year runs from July 1 through June 30, annually.
 Most clinical electives begin on the first weekday of each month.

 Requirements & Application

-This is initiative is aimed at fourth-year medical students who have been traditionally underrepresented in U.S. medical schools - Blacks/African Americans, Mexican-Americans, Native Americans (American Indians, Alaskan Natives, and Native Hawaiians), Puerto Ricans, and Asians (Hmong, Vietnamese, Laotian, and Filipino only)
+This is initiative is aimed at fourth-year medical students who have been traditionally underrepresented in U.S. medical schools, including those who identify as Black/African American, Hispanic/Latinx, Native Americans (American Indians, Alaskan Natives, and Native Hawaiians), and Asian (Hmong, Vietnamese, Laotian, and Filipino)